pierrebarriga/pierrebarriga/README.md

 # Hi👋.
 I'm Jean Pierre (JP).
 I am a **Political Analytics Graduate student at Columbia University**.
-My program focuses on the intersection of data science and social science.
 I bridge the gap between social science theory and data science, modeling complex human behaviors, motivations, and attitudes through a quantitative lens.
 Previously, I was a **Data Product Manager at Citibank**.
 I am currently seeking full-time opportunities as a **Data Scientist** or **Data Science Product Manager** starting May 2026.

 ## Technical Experience
 * Python (2+ Years of Experience)